tartavull/context/docs/setup.md

-# Orchestrator Chat System Setup Guide
+# Context Chat System Setup Guide

 ## What We've Implemented

-We've successfully implemented the core chat system for Orchestrator with the following features:
+We've successfully implemented the core chat system for Context with the following features:

 ### 1. **Streaming Chat Interface**
 - Real-time streaming responses from AI models